wolfeidau/rake-bamboo-plugin/README.md

 # Usage

-To use this plugin you will need a ruby runtime, this can either be the one installed by default on OSX or one installed via package manager in for example Ubuntu.
+To use this Bamboo plugin you will need a ruby runtime.
+This can either be the one installed by default on OSX or one installed via package manager in for example Ubuntu.
 If your build server is not running as root, which is preferable, you will need to install all the gems used by your project prior to running a build.

+# Features
+Via a Bamboo task, this plugin enables you to run:
+* Bundler
+* Rake
+* Capistrano

+# Bundler Features

+## Bundler Install
+The `Bundler Install` taks by default is setup to quickly execute `bundle install` dependencies during the build process.
+Note will only work when RVM is installed in the home directory of the user the build server is running under.

+## Bundler CLI
+The `Bundler CLI` is setup to allow for any variations on command line execution of `bundler`

+## Bundle exec with Rake
+The `Rake` task has the option to be run from `bundle exec`

 # RVM Support